-As we show below, the correlation between innovations to returns and innovations to the state variable implies that (3) affects inference about returns, even when there is no predictability.
+As we show below, the correlation between innovations to returns and innovations to the predictor variable implies that (3) affects inference about returns, even when there is no predictability.

-When the process (3) is stationary, i.e. $\rho$ is between -1 and 1, the state variable has an unconditional mean of and a variance of
+When the process (3) is stationary, i.e. ρ is between -1 and 1, the predictor variable has an unconditional mean of and a variance of